IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Reworked Beserker Staff: Now can be affected by breath mechanic related items to reduce breath loss, and stacks with the vanilla breath loss, base breath per level lose is now higher

--Buffed Joyrider: Grants far more flight time per bullet damage, base flight time reduced, is no longer restricted to basic bullets
+-Buffed Joyrider: Grants far more flight time per bullet damage, base flight time reduced, is no longer restricted to basic bullets, wings also no longer override vanity ones

 -Buffed Blazewyrm Helm: Melee Speed bonus has increased to 20% (from 16%)